hhatefi/zipline_bundles/README.md

 | `binance_min` | per minute price from [binance exchange](https://www.binance.com) | [`python-binance`](https://python-binance.readthedocs.io) | [binance.py](lib/binance.py) |

 ### `yahoo_csv`

-`yahoo_csv` bundle takes data from CSV files downloaded from yahoo finance.
+This bundle takes data from CSV files downloaded from yahoo finance.
 Each file contains price data of a single asset and shall be named as `assert_name.csv`.
 The bundle reads all the csv files located in a directory given by environment variable `YAHOO_CSVDIR`: